Meet the Farm Family

 Galileo was adopted from a Colorado farm in October 2019.
 He came to Whiteville with Fresa, Chase, and his sister Tesla (she died in 2020).
 In January 2021, Galileo broke his hip and is recovering from his surgery.

 Peppercorn is one of the bantam chicks that live at the farm.
-She and her flock came to the farm in June 2020 and is our farm mascot.
+She and her flock came to the farm in June 2020 and was our farm mascot.
 She may be small in size, but she has a BIG personality.

 The Isa Reds came to the farm in July 2020.
 They have a great personality and will follow you around like a dog!
 I love their giant brown eggs.